HOMS-OSS/ruperf/CONTRIBUTING.md

 ```

-2. We require all Pull Requests to be directed to the `dev` branch
+2. Make sure it is directed to the `dev` branch

-`git push upstream/dev`